Chrysopelea Paradisi: Profile and Information

 The Kinematics of the Chrysopelea Paradisi

 It keeps moving until it reaches the end of the branch and then detaches itself.
-It makes a j -looped bend and leans towards its decided glide path and landing destination.
+It makes a j-loop bend and leans towards its decided glide path and landing destination.
 It then thrusts its body up and away from the tree.
 It sucks its abdomen in and takes a (pseudo) concave wing.

-Once in the air, it continues to make a serpentine movement while its head remains stable and an aerial undulation to stabilise its direction to land safely.
+Once in the air, it continues to make a serpentine movement while its head remains stable and an aerial undulation to stabilize its direction to land safely.
 This advantage helps the chrysopelea paradisi to conserve energy compared to movement on the ground.
 This also helps keep them safe and away from earth-bound predators.

 The chrysopelea paradisi are known to glide better than other gliding animals and the flying squirrel despite not possessing any limbs or other wing-like projections.
 The chrysopelea paradisi can glide up to 100 meters (330 feet) in a single glide.

 The chrysopelea paradisi is mildly venomous to humans.
 They are not included in the list of snakes venomous to man, but their venom is deadly to their prey.
-The venom is known to paralyse its prey.
+The venom is known to paralyze its prey.

 The chrysopelea paradisi are diurnal by nature.
 This means they hunt by day.
-They prey on small animals such as bats, lizards, rodents, birds, frogs.
+They prey on small animals such as bats, lizards, rodents, birds, and frogs.

-First aid
+First Aid

 Chrysopelea Paradisi

-As aforementioned, the chrysopelea paradisi is mildly venomous to humans; thus, its bite can cause mild local effects but contact your local health care centre for examination and treatment.
+As aforementioned, the chrysopelea paradisi is mildly venomous to humans; thus, its bite can cause mild local effects, but contact your local health care centre for examination and treatment.

 Leave a Reply